Ketel Marte Player Props: Diamondbacks vs. Guardians

-Ketel Marte -- with a slugging percentage of .543 in his past 10 games, including two home runs -- will be in action for the Arizona Diamondbacks against the Cleveland Guardians, with Triston McKenzie on the mound, on June 16 at 9:40 PM ET.
+Ketel Marte -- batting .361 in his past 10 games -- will be in action for the Arizona Diamondbacks against the Cleveland Guardians, with Shane Bieber on the mound, on June 17 at 10:10 PM ET.

-He collected three RBI (going 2-for-4 with a home run) in his last game against the Phillies.
+In his last appearance, he had two hits (going 2-for-4 with an RBI) against the Guardians.

 Ketel Marte Game Info & Props vs. the Guardians